AlphaHydrae/blog/source/_posts/2013-06-29-rest-and-hypermedia-apis.markdown

 Note that many people disagree that this is how it should be done.
 If you're interested in knowing more, I've listed the articles I found most useful to understand the subject at the bottom of this post.
-The comments sections of these articles are particularly interesting as they contain descriptions of actual problems, possible solutions, and some thoughtful criticism.
+The comments sections of these articles are particularly interesting as they contain descriptions of actual problems, possible solutions, and mostly thoughtful criticism.

 A fair warning to those who may read on: this is a [tl;dr]({{ root_url }}/images/contents/general/tldr-cat.jpg) kind of post.